OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/intro.md

 :   The data for **all existing users from external authentication sources** in the OutSystems database is updated.
 These users are the ones whose username contains a `\` (slash) character.
 The timer is named `SynchronizeDomainUsers` and is configured in the Users module.
 This timer-based synchronization only occurs when using Active Directory.
 Note that this process does not create any new users in the OutSystems database.

+### Known Issues

+If a user is deactivated in the active directory, the user's status is synchronized by the `SynchronizeDomainUsers` timer.
+However, when the user is reactivated in the active directory, the user's status is **not updated to active**.
+This prevents the user from logging in.

+**Workaorund:** Log into the Users module using Administrator credentials and update the user's status to active.